 This is the homepage of the GTK-server.
 The GTK-server is a free, open-source project, which offers a stream-oriented

-interface to the GTK libraries, enabling access to graphical user interfaces for shellscripts and interpreted programming languages using either GTK 1.x or 2.x.
+interface to the GTK libraries, enabling access to graphical user interfaces for shellscripts and interpreted programming languages using GTK 1.x, 2.x or 3.x.

 It was inspired by Sun's DeskTop KornShell (dtksh) of the Common Desktop Enviroment (CDE) for Unix.

 Currently the following languages have been tested successfully with the GTK-server:

 How does it work?
 The GTK-server can be compiled as a standalone binary, which is able to communicate by a message queue, a 2-way pipe, a named pipe or by a TCP/UDP port.
 The script invokes

 this binary, sets up a queue, pipe or a TCP/UDP connection and prints the GTK call in plain text to the queue, pipe or socket.
 The GTK-server then sends information

 back which can be used in the program or script.

 Instead, the GTK-server also can be compiled as a shared object or DLL, from which the function 'gtk' can be imported.
 This function accepts GTK calls as a plain text argument.

 There is also a configuration file, in which the user of the GTK-server must describe the API call he wants to invoke.